NadavPorat/4-IN-A-ROW/README.md

-## :notebook: The steps for bulding this project:
+## :notebook: The steps for building this project:

   1. lern vagrant
   2. lern consul